 - a) This task must be completed within 4 minutes, from the order of the starter including towing time.
 The trial begins only after the glider has been released from the tow.
 After release of the tow-hook, the model aircraft must start the task at Base A within one minute.
-If the one minute period expires before the model aircraft has crossed Base A for the first time, flying from Base A to Base B, then the model aircraft must be landed and re-launched within the original working time period. - b) The task consists of flying the distance starting from Base A, to Base B, and conversely, four legs in the shortest possible time. - c) The flight time is recorded to at least 1/100 s when in flight the model aircraft first crosses Base A and completes four legs of the 150 m course. - d) An audio system will inform the competitor when the model aircraft crosses the Base A or Base B (imaginary vertical planes).
+If the one minute period expires before the model aircraft has crossed Base A for the first time, flying from Base A to Base B, then the model aircraft must be landed and re-launched within the original working time period. - b) The task consists of flying the distance starting from Base A, to Base B, and conversely, four legs in the shortest possible time. - c) The flight time is recorded to at least 1/100 s when in flight the model aircraft first crosses Base A and completes four legs of the 150 metre course. - d) An audio system will inform the competitor when the model aircraft crosses the Base A or Base B (imaginary vertical planes).
 The absence of a signal will indicate that the model aircraft has failed to correctly cross the Base.
 The instruments used to check the crossing of the vertical planes must assure the parallelism of such planes.
 The signal is given when any part of the model aircraft crosses the base.
-The source of the signal (horn, loudspeaker) must not be further then 30 m away from the intersection of base A and the safety plane. - e) During the timed flight the competitor must stay within a distance of 10 m either side from Base A. - f) After having completed the task, the model aircraft can land anywhere outside the safety area(s). - g) Model aircraft which come to rest before having completed the task will score zero. - h) During task C the timed flight shall take place to one side of the safety plane, whilst all judges/time-keepers shall remain on the other side of the safety plane.
+The source of the signal (horn, loudspeaker) must not be further then 30 metres away from the intersection of base A and the safety plane. - e) During the timed flight the competitor must stay within a distance of 10 metres either side from Base A. - f) After having completed the task, the model aircraft must land in the area(s) determined by the contest director outside the safety area(s) otherwise the flight will be penalised with 100 points.
+The penalty of 100 points will be a deduction from the competitor's final score and shall be listed on the score sheet of the round in which the penalisation was applied. - g) Model aircraft which come to rest before having completed the task will score zero. - h) During task C the timed flight shall take place to one side of the safety plane, whilst all judges/time-keepers shall remain on the other side of the safety plane.
 The side which is to be flown shall be indicated by the organisers taking into account the direction of the sun, etc. - The flight will be penalised with 300 points, when sighted by means of an optical aid, the safety plane is crossed by any part of the model aircraft.
-The instrument used to check the crossing of the vertical safety plane must also assure that the safety plane is orthogonal to Base A and Base B. The penalty of 300 points will be a deduction from the competitor's final score and shall be listed on the score sheet of the round in which the penalisation was applied. - i) After release of the tow-hook, when the model aircraft has crossed Base A for the first time, flying in the direction from Base A to Base B, no further attempt is permitted unless the competitor signals his intention to re-launch before Base A is crossed. - j) A classification based on increasing times to complete the four 150 m legs will be compiled, and points given as described in 5.3.2.6., thus establishing "Partial Score C".
+The instrument used to check the crossing of the vertical safety plane must also assure that the safety plane is orthogonal to Base A and Base B. The penalty of 300 points will be a deduction from the competitor's final score and shall be listed on the score sheet of the round in which the penalisation was applied. - i) After release of the tow-hook, when the model aircraft has crossed Base A for the first time, flying in the direction from Base A to Base B, no further attempt is permitted unless the competitor signals his intention to re-launch before Base A is crossed. - j) A classification based on increasing times to complete the four 150 metre legs will be compiled, and points given as described in 5.3.2.6., thus establishing "Partial Score C".